malay21/image-steganography/README.md

 BMESSENGER
 > This is a python based image steganography which provides double protection.

-> this applicationconverts text into base64 and merge it with image.
+> this application converts text into base64 and merge it with image.

 ---

 ## Requirement
  - python 3.8
  - pillow (python image library)